-We can divide nouns into two (2) main categories: the proper nouns and the common nouns.
-A proper noun is the name of people or a place that is capitalized (John Smith, Aims Community College, etc.).
-A common noun is a name that doesn’t require capitalization (school, book, chair, etc).
+We can divide nouns into 2w (two) main categories: the proper nouns & the common nouns.
+Now, a proper noun is the name of an individual or a place that is capitalized (John Smith, Aims Community College, etc.).
+A common noun is a name that doesn’t require capitalization (school, book, chair, etc.).

 Verbs are often changing their forms as different endings will be added to them.
 These endings can be changed to show the relationship of the verb to time.
 We call this the verb’s tense.

-Pronouns are is words that are used for replacing nouns.
-We can, for example, instead of “Sam likes pizza” say “He likes pizza” and use “He” as a substitute for “Sam”.
 A writer, however, should be careful to use pronouns as they should only then be used when a noun has actually been used first.
-It needs to be crystal clear to which noun the pronoun refers and is replacing.
+It needs to be crystal clear as to which noun the pronoun refers and is replacing.

 We use conjunctions to link parts of sentences or words together.
 We have four (4) different types of conjunctions.
 There are: coordinating, subordinating, correlative, and adverb.

 - Coordinating conjunctions: (for, and, nor, but, or, yet, so).
 We use coordinating conjunctions for connecting similar independent clauses (sentences) and words together.
 Often, coordinating conjunctions are referred to using the acronym FANBOYS.